arn-e/ruby-ridic/README.md

   * RiDic.category_distribution("document text", category_number)
     * Returns the occurrence of each specified category (within a hierarchy) contained in a body of text

-word_match will match words that are *not* stemmed
-stem_match will match words against stems

-The logic is separated for performance reasons -
-stem_match will iterate over the dictionary and return once a match has been found
-Both methods return nil if no match is found

 ## Contributing